mplatov/GKAchievementNotification/README.md

 Notes
 --------
-If you created your project back in iOS3 days, than you probably don't have a rootController set for your window.
+If you created your project back in iOS3 days, than you probably don't have a rootViewController set for your window.
 Make sure to set using something like this in your application delegate:
 <code>
 	self.window.rootViewController = self.navigationController;
 </code>